-Besides, you should invest in a top-notch garlic keeper in order to increase the storage effectiveness for fresh garlic.
+To reap the benefits without the lingering odor, it’s a good idea to stick to consuming 1 to 2 raw garlic cloves per day (5).
+On a side note, you should invest in a top-notch garlic keeper in order to increase the storage effectiveness of fresh garlic.

-When you need something green on the menu to keep yourself feeling great naturally, goa beans are a veggie choice you can never go wrong with.
-Also referred to as winged beans, these pods originated in New Guinea and have found their way deep into Asian cuisine.
+When you need something green on the menu, goa beans are a veggie choice you can never go wrong with.
+Also referred to as winged beans, manila beans, and princess beans, these pods originated in New Guinea and have made their way deep into Asian cuisine.

-Like other peas, goa beans yield a subtle and pleasant flavor without the fibrous feel that may disrupt your appetite.
-When tossed into stir-fries or grills, this veggie adds a tender yet starchy texture to the dish while silently nourishing your body with a host of nutrients.
+Like other peas, goa beans yield a subtle and pleasant asparagus-like flavor without the fibrous feel that may disrupt your appetite.
+When tossed into stir-fries or grills, this veggie will add a tender yet starchy texture to the dish.

+In addition, grapes are essential in making both wine and grape juice, whose flavor can change significantly according to the cultivar.
 In case you didn’t know, tossing in some chilled grapes can bring an interesting twist to your old favorite salads and low-fat chicken dinners.
-These delightful fruits also carry a number of nutrients, so you can do yourself a big favor by enjoying one bowl of them every day.

 On a side note, this type of fruit can affect how certain medicines work.
 So if you’re on medication, be sure to consult your doctor if you plan to include grapefruits in your diet.